 Ready to craft a great survey for your team?
 We break down the top questions in each category and explain how they can start essential conversations across your company.

 We have more employee satisfaction questions for you to explore.
-When you put yourself in your employees’ shoes, it’s not hard to write an employee survey that your HR team can use to help retain great talent.
+When you put yourself in your employees’ shoes, writing a survey that your HR team can use to help retain great talent is not hard.

 Employee engagement survey questions

 Motivation and values can be measured with many employee engagement survey questions.
-A user-friendly employee engagement template will help you curate the most effective questions for your team.
+User-friendly templates of employee engagement surveys will help you curate the most effective questions for your team.